Skip to main content

 Do not build your workflow around finding email addresses inside Sales Navigator.
 Treat email as secondary, and design your process to work through LinkedIn-first outreach.

 Draft discovery notes, a scope draft, and your SOW workflow now so replies can move forward without improvisation.
 Keep your compliance stance simple: store only the data you need, and avoid scraping or automation shortcuts.
-If client data processing applies, add this to your ops notes now: Add current legal/process requirement after verification.
+If client data processing applies, keep the legal/process requirement as a pending verification item in your ops notes before outreach.

 This also pairs well with A Guide to Local SEO for Freelancers.